PRBonn/3DUIS/README.md

                 └── ...
 ```

-For the unsupervised ground segmentation you need to run [patchwork](https://github.com/LimHyungTae/patchwork) over the SemanticKITTI dataset and put the generated files over:
+For the unsupervised ground segmentation, you need to run [patchwork](https://github.com/LimHyungTae/patchwork) over the SemanticKITTI dataset and put the generated files over:
 ```
 ./
 └── Datasets/